 It is not our policy to return submissions, so be sure to keep the original copy of your work.
-You or your agent should receive a response to your proposal or manuscript within one month of its arrival at Moody Publishers.
+You or your agent should receive a response to your proposal or manuscript within six weeks of its arrival at Moody Publishers.

 If you are just getting started as an author, here are several ideas to help you move forward:

 - Develop a name by writing for periodicals or websites.
 A portfolio of articles can call attention to your book proposal.

 - Consider partnering with a professional literary agent.

 - Hone your skills by taking Christian Writers Guild courses (http://www.christianwritersguild.com/).

 - Use a manuscript review service, such as The Writer's Edge (P.O.
 Box 1266, Wheaton, IL 60189) or the Evangelical Christian Publishers Association's online manuscript service (www.ChristianManuscriptSubmissions.com).